kurazu/promises/article/promises.md

 ## The implementation

 How can we implement such function?
+With native `Promise`s it not hard at all:

 ```
 function fetchDataFromBackend(options) {